 Reserving resources with OAR: the basics

-To reserve one node (a full host with all its CPUs and cores) in interactive mode, run:
+To reserve only one core in interactive mode, run:

 As soon as a resource becomes available, you will be directly connected to the reserved resource with an interactive shell, as indicated by the shell prompt.